irssi/irssi.github.io/jekyll/documentation/settings/index.markdown

 {:#show_nickmode_empty}
 ` show_nickmode_empty = ON `

-> If a person has no chanel modes, prefix their nickname with a blank space.
+> If a person has no channel modes, prefix their nickname with a blank space.
 This keeps nicknames of normal people aligned with those of voiced, half-opped, and opped people.

 {:#beep_when_away}
 ` beep_when_away = ON `